-Planning authorities can use the following inventories to help them decide whether a development will affect ancient woodland (including wood pastures identified as ancient) or ancient and veteran trees:
+You can use the following inventories to help you decide whether a development will affect ancient woodland (including wood pastures identified as ancient) or ancient and veteran trees:

-- Natural England’s ancient woodland inventory download the data or view it on the Magic map system (zoom in to see local detail)
+- Natural England’s ancient woodland inventory - download the data or view it on the Magic map system (zoom in to see local detail)

-Impacts of development in an area of ancient woodland or veteran trees can include:
+Direct impacts of development on ancient woodland or ancient and veteran trees include:

-- damaging roots and soil, as well as the understorey (all the vegetation under the taller trees)
+- damaging roots and understorey (all the vegetation under the taller trees)

-- changing the woodland’s water table or drainage of woodland or individual trees
+- changing the water table or drainage of woodland or individual trees

 - damaging archaeological features or heritage assets

-- breaking up or destroying connections between woodland and other habitats
+- breaking up or destroying connections between woodlands and ancient or veteran trees

-- reducing the amount of seminatural habitats (like parks) next to ancient woodland
+- reducing the amount of semi-natural habitats next to ancient woodland

 - increasing the amount of pollution, including dust